-Novice investigator grants are awarded to support of scientific investigations proposed by fellows and registered trainees of ANZCA or FPM and their research collaborators (scientists, students etc).
+This grant is awarded to support a planned research project which addresses one or more of the key questions proposed by fellows and registered trainees of ANZCA or FPM and their research collaborators (scientists, students etc).
 The policy in relation to chief investigators is:

-- The "chief investigator A" (i.e. the first-named investigator [CIA]) must be a fellow or registered trainee of ANZCA or FPM, be financial and in good standing with ANZCA. - All chief investigators must be novice investigators.
-A novice investigator is defined as an investigator who 1) may have been awarded previous grant funding as a principle investigator provided no single grant has exceeded \$10K, 2) has not published more than 5 research papers in the five years prior to the year of application. - For novice investigator grants, other chief investigators may include fellows or registered trainees of ANZCA or FPM, other medical practitioners, healthcare professionals, scientists, research students, professional research personnel etc.
+- The "chief investigator A" (i.e. the first-named investigator [CIA]) must be a fellow or registered trainee of ANZCA or FPM, be financial and in good standing with ANZCA. - If "chief investigator A" is a registered trainee, one of the other chief investigators must be a fellow of ANZCA or FPM or another suitable supervisor with qualifications acceptable to the Research Committee. - Other chief investigators may include fellows or registered trainees of ANZCA or FPM, other medical practitioners, healthcare professionals, scientists, research students, professional research personnel etc.